Service will be provided to you at all city service desks, and whenever possible, in English.

 Other advisory services and sources of information

-The City of Espoo's Citizen's Offices will provide you with information especially about the city's services and you will be guided to the right place for taking care of your concerns.
-You can buy travel tickets and load value or period on your travel card at the Citizens' Offices.
-At the Citizens' Offices you can also leave mail addressed to municipal offices, pay Espoo City fees, use the copy machine and send faxes.
-All Citizens' Offices also have customer Internet terminals available.
-The Citizens' Offices are located in Espoon keskus (Espoo Center), Espoonlahti/ Lippulaiva, Kalajärvi/ Ruskatalo, Leppävaara/ Sello, Matinkylä/ Iso Omena and Tapiola/ Cultural Center.
+The City of Espoo's Service Points will provide you with information especially about the city's services and you will be guided to the right place for taking care of your concerns.
+You can buy travel tickets and load value or period on your travel card at the Service Points.
+At the Service Points you can also leave mail addressed to municipal offices, pay Espoo City fees, use the copy machine and send faxes.
+All Service Points also have customer Internet terminals available.
+The Service Points are located in Espoon keskus/ Espoontori, Espoonlahti/ Pikkulaiva, Kalajärvi/ Ruskatalo, Leppävaara/ Sello, Matinkylä/ Iso Omena and Tapiola/ Cultural Center.

 yESBOx for young people